crazedsanity/cs-webapplibs/README.md

 CS Web DB Logger
 --------

+__WARNING:::__ I am considering replacing this with log4php for the sake of simplicity (and less code to support).

 Once the appropriate schema has been built, code can be updated easily to start
 logging: